falseywinchnet/Cleanup/README.md

 # Cleanup
 Cleanup is a novel DSP algorithm for denoising speech.
-Cleanup is donationware for individuals, requiring a license for some commercial uses, see license details.\
+Cleanup is free donationware for individuals,\
+and is licensed for commercial users in a permissive manner depending on use, see license details.\
 It is designed to work primarily on radio- shortwave, FM, VHF, UHF.
 It does beat any AI currently on the market.\
 It is designed to work at a 48hkz input rate, but the core algorithm can be adapted for use at 6,12,and 24k rates.\
 The use of a notch filter(carrier suppression) is highly advised before this algorithm in the pipeline.\